-With the present climate of accountability, there is a significant demand for educator among administrative ranks and in the classroom who have a high degree of expertise in school improvement, research, and professional learning.
+With the present climate of accountability, there is a significant demand for educators among administrative ranks and in the classroom who have a high degree of expertise in school improvement, research, and professional learning.
 The Columbus State University College of Education and Health Professions is committed to the development of educators with this level of expertise.
 The development of professional educators with the research skills necessary to improve student achievement in schools is critical given the need for leadership frameworks, curriculum models, and instructional practices that are supported by research.
-Rigorous testing demands investigation of multiple variables affecting, and affected by, the implementation of a practice.
-Once the practice is tested, those conducting research may choose to modify the practice to meet the needs of a specific situation.
-This program develops educators with the skills to meet these demands.
+This program develops educators with the skills to meet the demand for school improvement.

 - Develop a high degree of expertise in school improvement, research, and professional learning.